-In Australia it was manufactured in a number of profiles, including ‘Super 6’, which is easily distinguished by its deep 50mm (2 inch) corrugations or troughs.
+In Australia it was manufactured in a number of rounded and flat corrugated profiles (see example photos above), including ‘Super 6’, which is easily distinguished by its deep 50mm (2 inch) corrugations or troughs.
 ‘Super 6’ was used extensively for roofing on commercial buildings, houses and apartment blocks, it was also used as wall cladding (mainly on commercial buildings and installed vertically), as retaining walls and extensively around Australia’s coastal fringe as fencing material.
+Another profile is

 If you live in Western Australia, it is easy to confuse modern day asbestos free corrugated cement ‘fibro’ fencing material with asbestos cement ‘Super 6’ corrugated ‘fibro’.
 This product is known as ‘HardieFence’ and only sold and used in Western Australia.
 If you live in WA and your corrugated cement fencing was installed after 1990, it more than likely will not be ‘Super 6’ and thus not contain asbestos, if in doubt you should have it tested before working on it.
 If you live anywhere else in Australia, and have corrugated cement fencing it will be ‘Super 6’ and contain asbestos.